Cecilia Rouse

 Cecilia Elena Rouse (/'raʊs/ ROWSS; born December 18, 1963) is an American economist and the President of the Brookings Institution.
 She served as the 30th Chair of the Council of Economic Advisers between 2021 and 2023.
 She is the first Black American to hold this position.
 Prior to this, she served as the dean of the Princeton School of Public and International Affairs at Princeton University.
 Joe Biden nominated Rouse to be Chair of the Council of Economic Advisers in November 2020.
 Rouse was overwhelmingly confirmed by the Senate on March 2, 2021, by a vote of 95–4.
 She resigned on March 31, 2023, to return to teaching.
 In January 2024, she became the 9th President of the Brookings Institution.

 Early life and education

 Rouse grew up in Del Mar, California, and graduated from Torrey Pines High School in 1981.
 She has two siblings: Forest Rouse, a physicist; and Carolyn Rouse, an anthropologist and professor at Princeton University.
 Her father Carl A. Rouse was a research physicist who received his Ph.D. from the California Institute of Technology in 1956.
 Her mother Lorraine worked as a school psychologist.

-Rouse received a Bachelor of Arts in economics from Harvard University in 1986 and a PhD in economics from Harvard University in 1992.
+Rouse received a Bachelor of Arts in economics from Harvard University in 1986 and a Ph.D. in economics from Harvard University in 1992.